Prekshabarjatya/CSS-Practice-Projects/Basic CSS/Design a Cafe Menu/README.md

-# README: CSS Good Practices Learned from the Cafe Menu Project
+Learnings from the Cafe Menu Project

 This project was a simple cafe menu built with basic HTML elements and mostly styled using CSS.